zeroc-ice/ice/python/BuildInstructionsWindows.md

 ### With Pip

-You can build the Ice for Python extension from source using pip:
+You can build the Ice for Python extension from source using `pip`:
 ```
 pip install <URL of Ice source distribution for Python>
 ```